betterscientificsoftware/bssw.io/Articles/Blog/RateYourProject.md

 ### How it works

-[RateYourProject.org](https://rateyourproject.org) works by guiding the user through a series of common development practices and allows the user to choose a response that most closely matches their current practice level using a modified four point Likert scale of "None", "Basic", "Intermediate", and "Advanced".
+[RateYourProject.org](https://rateyourproject.org) is a self assessment tool that works by guiding the user through a series of common development practices and allows the user to choose a response that most closely matches their current practice level using a scale of "None", "Basic", "Intermediate", and "Advanced".
 The scale is designed to make it easy for teams to match their practices with the pratice description.
 Practices are grouped under the categories _Better Development_, _Better Planning_, _Better Performance_, _Better Reliability_, and _Better Collaboration_.
 This enables an overall assessment to be presented as a spider chart like this one, which clearly shows that _Better Planning_ and _Better Performance_ are categories that could benefit most from improvement, although there is room for improvement in all categories.

 <p align="center">
  <img src='../../images/ryp_assessment.png' />